vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 definitely watch out for while selling your car:

 1. Watch out for people telling a story about buying a car for his/her close family member.
-It's a _probably_ way to form a connection with you as the seller.
+It's _probably_ a way to form a connection with you as the seller.
+It's probably best to be as apathetic as possible.
 1. Know the condition of the car before selling it.
 Do your own check at a mechanic you can trust.
 That way you can see if both assessments match.
 1. Be firm on the price that you are willing to accept and don't go below this.
 Ours was $3000.
-1. Make sure you have access to student legal services.
-At this point, I am not sure if F is going to pull more shit with returning the car.
-So I am talking to legal services to get all my bases covered.
+1. Know that you have should walk away from the deal anytime you feel something is suspicious.
+Always do all the transactions in public spaces and be sure to have a witness.

 Again, like I mentioned at the beginning of this post, I have no way to prove any of what I have written.
 It's all speculative.
 However, given the number of red flags, I think it is safe to say that F definitely had something up his sleeve from the beginning.

-I will update this post most when I hear back from student legal services.
-But at this point, I think F was just trying to pull a fast one with the "48-hour period" issue.